rvsrvs/jasdev.github.io/_posts/2020-4-1-fusion-primer.md

 If the operator is meant to be used in between other, chained operators, then it’s better to return the full type and let fusion happen.

-However, if the publisher is meant to be used wholesale—i.e. its implementation covers all expected transformations—, then the aesthetic benefit of shorting to an `AnyPublisher` (or if possible, an opaque return type) is probably the way to go.
+However, if the publisher is meant to be used wholesale—i.e. its implementation covers all expected transformations—, then the aesthetic benefit of shortening to an `AnyPublisher` (or if possible, an opaque return type) is probably the way to go.

 <script src="https://gist.github.com/jasdev/363cb7268e93f75d45dc09a065b76eb9.js"></script>